Chapter 3: Health Promotion and Protection

 - Encourage all families to have a backup plan for child care in the event of short- or long-term exclusion.

 - Consider the family’s description of the child’s behavior to determine whether the child is well enough to return, unless the child’s status is unclear from the family’s report.

-- A primary health care provider’s note may be required to readmit a child to determine whether the child is a health risk to others, or if guidance is needed about any special care the child requires.
+- Require, if necessary, a primary health care provider’s note to readmit a child to determine whether the child is a health risk to others or if guidance is needed about any special care the child requires.

-Daily health checks as described in Standard 188.8.131.52, should be performed upon arrival of each child each day.
+Daily health checks, as described in Standard 188.8.131.52, should be performed on arrival of each child each day.
 Staff should objectively determine if the child is ill or well.
 Staff should determine which children with mild illnesses can remain in care and which need to be excluded.